eariassoto/blog/content/post/game-engine-explorations-hello-world.md

 draft: false
 ---

-My previous post was an introduction to my first explotations in game engine development.
+My previous post was an introduction to my first explorations in game engine development.
 In this post, I am laying down the foundation of the project.
 I will be using a tool that automatically creates Visual Studio solutions and Makefiles.
 <!--more-->

 This first iteration consists of an executable program that calls a function from a static library.
 This is how the folder structure looks like without any configuration files: